Crest of the Furness Railway Trust

 Registered Charity 1005211

-"Cumbria" has been a stalwart of L&HR services ever since it arrived - it accounts for around 40% of the total passenger mileage recorded on the three-and-a-half-mile railway, which runs to the shores of Windermere.
+"Cumbria" became a stalwart of L&HR services - accounting for around 40% of the total passenger mileage recorded on the three-and-a-half-mile railway.
+It was ideally suited to the challenging run coping admirably with 200 tonne plus trains on gradients up to 1 in 70.

-To celebrate the passing of this significant milestone, volunteers of the Furness Railway Trust have given "Cumbria" a ten year repaint: since its last heavy general overhaul the engine has run in Furness Railway livery, carrying the number FR 150, in conjunction with the 150th anniversary celebrations of the local company in 1996.
-The Furness colour scheme will be retained.
-This decision will allow "Cumbria" to continue to work in tandem with the Trust's Furness Railway Number 20, the oldest working standard gauge steam locomotive in the country.
+Since 1995 "Cumbria" has run in Furness Railway livery, carrying the number FR 150, in conjunction with the 150th anniversary celebrations of the FR in 1996.
+This colour scheme of course matches the Trust's Furness Railway Number 20, the oldest working standard gauge steam locomotive in the country.

 "Cumbria" stripped down during the repaint FRT Member Alan Johnstone lining out the wheels The finished result - resplendent!